nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 4.10 Favoriting an employee : `favorite`

-Favorites the specified person from the address book.
+Favorites the specified employee from the address book.

 Format: `favorite INDEX`

-* Favorites the person at the specified `INDEX`.
+* Favorites the employee at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …​

 <box type="tip" seamless>